aleph-im/pyaleph/README.md

 Next generation network of decentralized big data applications.
 Developement follows the [Aleph Whitepaper](https://github.com/moshemalawach/aleph-whitepaper).

+Documentation (albeit still vastly incomplete as it is a work in progress) can be found at http://pyaleph.readthedocs.io/ or built from this repo with `$ python setup.py docs`

 ## Dependencies

 PyAleph requires Python v3.6+ (it won't work with older python versions).